Glob-s/Glob-s/README.md

 ## About

-**GLOB~S** (Global Scope Lab) harnesses data science to unravel and tackle the complexity of managing geographically-dispersed organizations and foster sustainable innovation, firm profitability, and social welfare globally.
+**GLOB~S** harnesses data science to unravel and tackle the complexity of managing geographically-dispersed organizations and foster sustainable innovation, firm profitability, and social welfare globally.

 We are a platform for **multi-disciplinary collaboration** to generate science-based evidence on the drivers and consequences of **international competition, innovation, and nonmarket action**, and to translate such evidence into **performance- and social-welfare enhancing solutions**.